 What’s happened in your life since you graduated from Moama Anglican Grammar?
 We want to hear about it!
-Share news of your career, family life, and personal accomplishments by sending an update to our Communications and Events Officer.
+Share news about your career, family life, and personal accomplishments to our Communications and Events Officer.

 Stay part of the Moama Anglican Grammar extended community.
 We believe that networking relationships are important to the success of current students and alumni.
 Read below for news on what some of our alumni have been up to since they graduated.

-After graduating a three year Bachelor of Creative Arts and Design in Photography at Charles Sturt University, Chelsea Sutton is achieving amazing things in her patch.
+Since graduating from a Bachelor of Creative Arts and Design in Photography at Charles Sturt University, Chelsea Sutton has gone on to achieve amazing things in her patch.
 She has secured a full time position at Remax Elite Real Estate as the Creative Manager which includes photography, videography and marketing.

-Alongside her new position, Chelsea also runs her own successful business Chelsea Jane Photo, photographing for families, events, magazines, weddings, fashion and editorial.
-A great highlight was with her recent work was being published in the Sydney Morning Herald.
+Alongside this position, Chelsea also runs Chelsea Jane Photo, photographing families, events, weddings and fashion.
+A recent highlight included having her work published in the Sydney Morning Herald.

-She has also worked full time at MSP Photography and Part Time as a Photo- Journalist for the Daily Advertiser and is is currently an entrant in the Miss Wagga Wagga Quest, raising funds for five local beneficiaries.
+She also worked full time at MSP Photography and part time as a Photo Journalist for the Daily Advertiser.
+In her past, Chelsea was an entrant in the Miss Wagga Wagga Quest, raising funds for five local beneficiaries.

-Her brand is inspired by her own nurtured childhood, fond memories of feeling comfortable and cosy.
+Her brand is inspired by her own nurtured childhood and fond memories of feeling comfortable and cosy.
 Brooke wants children to develop lasting connections with their parents and to engage in settling experiences like storytelling and mindfulness.
-Her collection allows young children to experience love and support that shapes a generation of healthy and happy minds.

-Her business venture “By Brooke Creative” began evolving in 2016 during her final year of a Bachelor of Design specialising in Styling & Creative Direction at the Whitehouse Institute of Design.
+Brooke’s business venture began evolving in 2016 during her final year of a Bachelor of Design specialising in Styling & Creative Direction at the Whitehouse Institute of Design.
 The development of her signature project “My Mindfulness Series” led Brooke to create My Mindful Child and Hanging Pods.
 She was then encouraged to introduce her designs onto the market.
-Brooke did just that and now has a number of new stockists based in Sydney and is making her way into Melbourne stores as well.
-Her designs can be found locally at at The Complete Garden and Kasoobi, whilst her full range and creative portfolio can be seen on her website.
+Brooke did just that and now has a number of new stockists based in Sydney and is making her way into Melbourne stores too.
+Her designs can be found locally at at The Complete Garden and Kasoobi.

 Brooke is about to reach an exciting milestone taking up a commission to create an exclusive illustration piece for a luxury baby boutique in the USA .
 “I’m very excited to see what other global opportunities that might lead to,” Brooke said.

 Brooke’s designs are a testament to her hard work and dedication.
-Throughout her studies Brooke received a number of accolades including;
+Throughout her studies Brooke received several accolades including:

 - HSC Graphics Award 2013